5 Predictions of Major Global Security Threats in 2018

-Predictions for the Islamic State, the global economy, ongoing tensions between the United States and North Korea, climate change, and the fallout from the massive cyber attacks of 2017.
+Predictions for the Islamic State, the global economy, ongoing tensions with North Korea, climate change, and the fallout from the massive cyber attacks of 2017.

 Editor’s note: This video was produced by the Lee Kuan Yew School of Public Policy at the University of Singapore.
 Global Security Review content was used to source some of the information provided.